Information Retrieval and Web Search (IE663 + IE691)

 • Fundamental notions of linear algebra, probability theory, as well as algorithms and data structures

-• Programming skills (a higher-level pgoramming languages like Java, Python, C#, or C++ recommended) for the IR Project (IE 691)
+• Programming skills (programming languages like Java or Python recommended) for the IR Project (IE 691)

 Textbooks